Simple Steps to Attract More Clients on LinkedIn

 Sharing Relevant Content

-Now, LinkedIn’s algorithm prioritizes posts that offer knowledge and advice and shares those posts with users who might find it useful.
+LinkedIn will share posts that offer knowledge and advice with more users who might find it useful.
 “We are looking to see that you are building a community around content, and around knowledge-sharing that you are uniquely qualified to talk about,” says Dan Roth, LinkedIn’s editor in chief.

 Showing More Posts to Your Followers